 This was one of the biggest cybersecurity breaches/cyberattacks ever engineered and, since no one else in the world can really hold a candle to the Russians’ capabilities in the world of cyber, it pretty much had to be the Russians.

 Maybe not though.
 Maybe it was someone else.
-When the US asked, Russia denied it was them (for whatever that’s worth).
+When the US asked about the government cybersecurity issue, Russia denied it was them (for whatever that’s worth).

 In this article, we’re going to stick with the assumption that it was the Russians because that’s the most likely.